AckerlyXu/heima/articles/automation/automation-create-runas-account.md

 * If you did *not* create a Classic Run As account, authenticate with Resource Manager resources and validate the credential configuration by using the [sample code for authenticating with Service Management resources](automation-verify-runas-authentication.md#automation-run-as-authentication).

 ## Next steps
-* For more information about Service Principals, refer to [Application Objects and Service Principal Objects](../active-directory/active-directory-application-objects.md).
 * For more information about certificates and Azure services, refer to [Certificates overview for Azure Cloud Services](../cloud-services/cloud-services-certs-create.md).